 Tonnes of ore stored at the Project sites at the end of the calendar year and the tonnes of ore shipped annually in relationship to the Project.

-The Licensee shall undertake a geotechnical inspection of all engineered facilities designed to contain Water or Waste, to be carried out bi-annually by a Geotechnical Engineer, between the months of July and September.
+The Licensee shall undertake a geotechnical inspection of all engineered facilities designed to contain Water or Waste, to be carried out annually by a Professional Engineer, between the months of July and September.
 The inspection shall be conducted in accordance with the Canadian Dam Safety Guidelines, where applicable and including the following:

 Pit walls